Marcus Semien Player Props: Rangers vs. White Sox

-Marcus Semien, with a slugging percentage of .390 in his past 10 games -- including two home runs -- will be in action for the Texas Rangers versus the Chicago White Sox, with Jesse Scholtens on the hill, August 1 at 8:05 PM ET.
+After batting .300 with two home runs, two walks and seven RBI in his past 10 games, Marcus Semien and the Texas Rangers take on the Chicago White Sox (who will start Dylan Cease) at 8:05 PM ET on Wednesday.

-In his previous appearance, he went 1-for-5 with two RBI against the Padres.
+In his last appearance, he strung together two hits (going 2-for-3) against the White Sox.

 Marcus Semien Game Info & Props vs. the White Sox